What is the difference between Vascular and Endovascular Interventions

 Making the Right Choice for Your Health

-Today's vascular medicine offers a wide range of options.
-Many centers now use hybrid approaches, combining endovascular and open surgical techniques in a single procedure to maximize benefits and minimize risks.
+Choosing between vascular and endovascular interventions is a complex decision.
+Vascular specialists evaluate age, overall health, specific vascular condition, anatomy, and personal preferences before making a recommendation.
+Many centres now use hybrid approaches, combining endovascular and open surgical techniques in a single procedure to maximize benefits and minimize risks.

 Frequently Asked Questions